louierosero/simcard-name-identifier/README.md

 ## Getting Started

 To get started with this project, you can simply clone this repository to your local machine and open the index.html file in your web browser.
-Alternatively, you can also visit the [live demo](https://simcard-name-identifier.netlify.app) of this app hosted on Github Pages.
+Alternatively, you can also visit the [live demo](https://simcard-name-identifier.netlify.app) of this app hosted on Netlify.

 ## Usage